-- Situational Lending.
-Certain businesses may present challenges for traditional lenders to understand or value, thus presenting attractive lending opportunities for the Company.
+- Non-Sponsor Situational Lending.
+Certain businesses (including those with complex business models or specific business challenges) may present challenges for traditional lenders to understand or value, thus presenting attractive lending opportunities for the Company.
 Prospective borrowers with little-to-no revenue or earnings before interest, taxes, depreciation and amortization, or EBITDA, may be unable to secure financing from traditional lenders.
-In these instances, a debt-to-EBITDA approach may not be appropriate, instead requiring a value-oriented approach that involves targeting low loan-to-value ratios and negotiating bespoke covenants, contingencies and terms that help mitigate business-specific risks.
-Examples of these opportunities may include life sciences companies that have revenue-generating drugs and hard assets, but reinvest that capital into research and development for promising new products. - Sponsor-Related Financings.
+In these instances, a debt-to-EBITDA approach may not be appropriate, instead requiring a value-oriented approach that involves targeting low loan-to-value ratios and negotiating highly-structured investments with bespoke covenants, contingencies and terms that help mitigate business-specific risks.
+Examples of these opportunities may include life sciences companies that are unable to access traditional bank financing to commercialize their product pipelines. - Select Sponsor-Related Financings.
 Financing for portfolio companies backed by private equity firms is one the most active areas of opportunity, including those opportunities related to leveraged buyouts and refinancings.
-The Investment Professionals have many longstanding relationships with established, reputable sponsors, and generally favor those that view their portfolio companies as long-term partners and those that specialize in certain industries where they have significant subject matter expertise.
+The Investment Professionals have many longstanding relationships with established, reputable sponsors and generally favor those that view their portfolio companies as long-term partners and those that specialize in certain industries where they have significant subject matter expertise.
 In addition, the Investment Professionals have historically favored borrowers backed by sponsors that have demonstrated a willingness to invest large amounts of equity, which provides enhanced downside protection.
 Examples of these opportunities may include financings for software- or healthcare-focused borrowers backed by private equity firms. - Stressed Sector/Rescue Lending.
 Individual businesses or sectors experiencing stress or reduced access to capital can create attractive private lending opportunities.
 Broad market weakness or sector-specific issues can constrain borrowers' access to capital.
 Further, certain factors such as regulation may cause entire industries (e.g., energy) to be rebuffed by more traditional lenders (e.g., commercial banks) such that all borrowers in the industry lose access to capital, regardless of their individual financial condition.
 Oftentimes, by sifting through an industry issuer-by-issuer, the Investment Professionals can identify attractive investment opportunities that are over-secured by valuable assets.

-Examples of these opportunities may include debtor-in-possession loans or loans to companies in sectors severely impacted by COVID-19, such as entertainment, real estate and travel.
+Examples of these opportunities may include debtor-in-possession loans or loans to companies in sectors temporarily impacted by COVID-19 headwinds or other macro events.